ecomplus/client/README.md

 | 3 | price |  You will sort by price, the products with highest price will appear first than the others|

 **By default the sort is views, the products with more views will appear first than the others**

+If you dont want to sort by views, sales or prices, you can pass a sort object **but you have to follow the Elastic documentation**

 #### Filter
 Example of filter object: